tudo-math-ls3/feat3/README.txt

 make all
 This will automagically detect a proper tool/setting setup and build all FEAST components.

-'./configure-feast help' reveals a lot more configuration possiblitys.
+'./configure-feast help' reveals a lot more configuration possiblities.

 === TEST RUN ===
 To check if your system created a correct FEAST binary, you can run a set of unittests with the additional commands